vasylsidnenko/swift-ai-api/README.md

 - The checkbox in the web interface under AI Configuration
 - The `validation` parameter in API requests (boolean, default: true)

-### Processing Time Measurement
+### Processing Time and Token Usage Measurement

-The system now measures and reports processing time for question generation and validation:
+The system now measures and reports processing time and token usage for question generation and validation:

 - **Total Processing Time**: The total time taken to generate and validate a question
 - **Average Processing Time**: For multiple questions, the average time per question
+- **Token Usage**: The number of tokens used in the request (prompt tokens, completion tokens, and total tokens)

-Processing time information is displayed in the web interface and included in API responses, helping users understand the performance implications of different configurations.
+Processing time and token usage information is displayed in the web interface and included in API responses, helping users understand the performance implications and resource usage of different configurations.

 ### Evaluation Criteria